Become a Nurse Practitioner: How to Go From RN to NP

 Many nurses make the move from RN to nurse practitioner to experience more professional autonomy.
 Nurse practitioners can diagnose conditions, prescribe medications, and act as primary care providers.

-NPs must work under the supervision of a physician in some states, but this means they report to a physician or can call upon a physician for consultation as needed.
-NPs do not receive direct physician supervision on their daily responsibilities.
+In some states, NPs must work under the supervision of a physician, which means they report to a physician or can consult with a physician as needed.
+NPs do not have direct physician supervision in their daily responsibilities.

 Increased Salary